johnmcfarlane/papers/c++/contractual-disappointment.md

 If your toolchain provider doesn't offer sanitizers in its latests products, question whether it is of suitable quality.

-Notably, the author's experience is that many tools which are certified for use with safety-critical software are often outdated versions of free open-source software, lacking years' worth of new features and fixes.
-They rely on a business model which predates modern software practices — such as incremental releases, regression testing and test-driven development.
-They tend to deliver substandard products as a consequence.

-As a professional, you must decide whether they are acceptable for the task at hand.

 ### Use All the Tools

 As well as enabling sanitizers and static analysers and elevating compiler warnings,